 (c) suspend the student for a period not exceeding seven calendar days from any of the student's rights and privileges in relation to the Library;

 (d) exclude the student for a period not exceeding seven calendar days from the Library premises; and

-(e) refer to the relevant dean or Deputy Vice-Chancellor (Education) an instance of misconduct which obstructs or interferes with the academic progress of other students.
+(e) refer to the relevant head of school or Deputy Vice-Chancellor an instance of misconduct which obstructs or interferes with the academic progress of other students.

 (2) The University Librarian must within ten University working days of receiving notification of a case of alleged misconduct—

 (a) provide the student concerned with written notification of any penalty imposed under this clause and, except for breaches of the Library Rules which are in the opinion of the Librarian straightforward and for which a specific penalty is prescribed in the Library Rules, of the student's rights of appeal; and